Virtual and Augmented Reality for building design and simulation

 - M.Sc.
 Environmental Design and Engineering, The Bartlett Graduate School, University College London (UCL)

 A main area of research is the integration of challenging, complex geometry architectural solutions with sustainability, by developing the conceptual processes, workflows, and computational tools that allow multiple scale integration, from master planning to building design to envelope components.

-As part of her Design Technologies Initiative, Professor Caldas recently founded the new AR/VR Lab in the Department of Architecture, dedicated to the study of Augmented Reality and Virtual Reality applications to architecture.
-Apart from offering several courses in this new field, her research focuses on use of immersive environments for parametric building design and simulation, with a particular focus on daylighting.
+She founded the Virtual and Augmented Reality (VR/AR) Lab in the Department of Architecture, where apart from offering several courses in this field, her research focuses on use of immersive environments for parametric building design and simulation, with a particular focus on daylighting.
 She is also creating an Augmented Reality project for BAMPFA, the Berkeley Art Museum and Pacific Film Archive, focusing on the construction of their new building, by Diller Scofidio + Renfro.
 She is a member of the Center for Augmented Cognition at UC Berkeley, and of the FHL HTC Center.

 - Courses Taught